Hubert Girault: Academic career

 During his career, he has supervised 70 PhD students and trained many postdoctoral fellows.
-30 former PhDs and post-docs are now professors in Canada, China, Denmark, Finland, France, Ireland, Italy, Japan, Korea, Singapore, UK & USA.
+30 former PhDs and post-docs are now professors in Canada, China, Denmark, Finland, France, Germany, Ireland, Italy, Japan, Korea, Singapore, UK & USA.
 Education has been a major part of his activities, and his lecture notes have formed the basis of a textbook entitled: "Electrochimie Physique et Analytique" (now in the third edition); translated in English "Analytical and Physical Electrochemistry".

 Prof. Hubert Girault always had an interest in scientific publishing.
 Between, 1996 and 2001, he was associate editor of Journal of Electroanalytical Chemistry, which at the time was one of the major reference journals in the field.
 He is also the vice-president of the Presses polytechniques et universitaires romandes.
 He has served on many editorial boards and has served as Associate Editor of Chemical Science (Royal Society of Chemistry) (2010-2018).
 Prof. Hubert Girault was Chairman of the Electrochemistry division at EUCHEMS (2008-2010), and was the Chairman of the annual meeting of the International Society of Electrochemistry, Lausanne 2014.